 With this test, we check for flickering by analyzing the pattern of each TV’s lighting at three different levels of luminosity: maximum luminance, medium luminance, and minimal luminance.
-To measure the TV lighting we use a Rigol DS1102E oscilloscope and a photodiode, with a white image displayed on the TV.
+To measure the TV lighting, we use a Rigol DS1102E oscilloscope and a photodiode, with a white image displayed on the TV.

 Black Frame Insertion (BFI)

 To pass our black frame insertion test, the TV must have an option to introduce more black frames into a 60 fps source.
 A TV which doesn't flicker when using our calibration settings even when the backlight is dimmed requires an option to add flicker to pass this test.
-For a TV which does flicker it needs to be able to reduce this backlight frequency.
+For a TV which does flicker, it needs to be able to reduce this backlight frequency.
 This is visible in the backlight oscilloscope as a change in the pattern.
-The blur photo with black frame insertion enabled is taken with the same methodology described here.
+The blurred photo with black frame insertion enabled is taken with the same methodology described here.

 Black Frame Insertion Frequency

 The black frame insertion frequency is the lowest flicker frequency possible on the TV for a 60Hz input.
 Low black frame insertion frequencies will produce a stronger, more visible flicker which helps to reduce eye tracking motion blur.
-The best performing TVs can match the flicker frequency to the same rate as the source material.
+The best-performing TVs can match the flicker frequency to the same rate as the source material.

 BFI In Game Mode

-On some TVs, the low input lag modes which are best for gaming disable the black frame insertion feature.
+On some TVs, the low input lag modes that are best for gaming disable the black frame insertion feature.
 This feature can be useful to reduce eye tracking blur in video games, and so we test if it's possible to activate the feature.